 You have two problems.
 That stratified clutter pile is calling your name.
 And you haven’t finished your chapter.
 Seismic activity will solve the first problem.
 For that matter, the second one, as well.
 Pay close attention to plot twists during your evacuation.

 4 Science Backed Benefits of Being Forgetful–Yes!!
 Much appreciated rationalizations… If you follow the above link, that’s pretty much me [well, minus the cardigan…and the collared shirt…and, well, he at least remembered to shave…okay, so he and I share the same ‘pose of cluelessness’.]
 But now, thanks to these Read more…

 Your romantic comedy is going nowhere fast.
 Take that dog for a walk.
 Your bunny slippers could use a break.
 And a plot breakthrough awaits you at the Stop ‘N Shop.

-“It turns out, though, that the one who usually lets us down is us.”
+This is all about looking oneself in the mirror… Resonating line from Seth’s post today: “It turns out, though, that the one who usually lets us down is us.”